-Hello, Class of 2022!
+Hello, Class of 2023!
 Welcome to Stevens!
-My name is Neev Vora and I am one of the Peer Leaders.
-I am a sophomore studying Quantitative Finance and I am from Mumbai, India.
-It’s an honor to welcome you all to our awesome community.
-This blog post will cover what international students can expect from International Orientation, and how to make the most of it. *Insert unnecessary drum roll here*
+My name is Neev Vora and I am one of this fall’s Peer Leaders.
+I am a junior studying Quantitative Finance (which isn’t as nerdy as it sounds) and I am from Mumbai, India.
+It’s truly an honor to welcome you all to our awesome community.
+This blog post will cover what international students can expect from International Orientation, and how you can make the most of it.

-While the transition to college can feel incredibly nerve-wracking to any rising freshman, it can be especially scary for international students.
+While the transition to college can feel incredibly nerve-wracking to any new student, it can be especially scary for international students.
 If you’re reading this and you are an international student, I want you to know, from the bottom of my heart, that you will be fine.
-As soon as you enter the campus for the first time, all of your fears will start to disappear, and soon, this cozy campus will forge a place in your heart as your home away from home.
+As soon as you enter Hoboken for the first time, all your fears will start to disappear, and soon, this cozy city will forge a place in your heart as your home away from home.
 The Stevens community, which includes the staff, teaching faculty, and especially your fellow classmates, will all help you acclimatize to the new environment you’ll find yourself in.

 One of the ways in which Stevens will help you do so is by conducting an International Orientation for all international students.
 During International Orientation, you will have the opportunity to meet all of the other international students and a few of the peer leaders.
 They will be the first (of many!) friends that you’ll make in college, and these friendships will have the potential to last for a lifetime.
 As international students from a diverse coterie of countries, remember that you all have completely different backgrounds and life experiences.
 There is a wealth of knowledge that you can grasp from each other, from various cultures, traditions, languages, mannerisms and perspectives that teach you about the harmony in diversity and the comfort of knowing that you are not alone in your differences.
 Introduce yourself with passion and conviction.
 Talk to the quiet person sitting in the corner.
 Laugh with the boisterous student who seems to draw a crowd.
 Keep broadening your comfort zone, and every time you do so, keep stepping outside of it.
 Include everyone in your fun.
 This is what the college experience is about: connecting with new people with different backgrounds and embracing the similarities and differences between you.
 This is how you make Stevens your home.